 and to have the wisdom to know the difference”.

-Bottom line is: Stay balanced, stay focused, and know that by homeschooling and growing your business, you’re kids are going to learn two important things: amazing work ethic and that they have a loving parent that invested in them and their family’s success.
+The bottom line is: Stay balanced, stay focused, and know that by homeschooling and growing your business, your kids are going to learn two important things: amazing work ethic and that they have a loving parent that invested in them and their family’s success.

 When she isn’t found instructing classes, she is busy being a homeschool mom of one, a lover of ballroom dancing, and a board game fanatic.
 Be sure to hide your monopoly game from this lady.